Bonbisu/fleet-site/README.md

 #### Inputs

-Because we often uses JS _outside_ console, normally we don't need an human input popping up.
-Actually we catch values by the User Interface with buttons, forms, etc.
+Because we often uses JS _outside_ console, normally is not needed an input popping up.
+Actually applications usually capture values by the _user interface_ with buttons, forms, etc.

 To takes input through the console we can use`prompt`: